DigitalPebble/ansible-storm/README.md

 # ansible-storm
-Ansible playbook for deploying a Storm cluster
+Ansible playbook for deploying an [Apache Storm](http://storm.apache.org/) cluster

 Edit the _hosts_ file then run